 Banks will not openly disclose their credit criteria for obvious reasons.
-Further, no two banks have the exact same credit assessment for business loan Singapore.
+Further, no two banks have the exact same credit assessment.
 It is perplexing for SME owners not in the know to guess what are the loan assessment factors of banks.

 Thankfully, we can reference upon a classic old school credit assessment methodology which most business lending criteria is loosely based on.

 The 5 Cs of credit

 The 5 Cs comprise the basic steps that are used to evaluate a business’s credit worthiness.
 The following frame of reference is adopted by banks as business loan criteria.

 The first thing judged in a potential borrower is his credit history.
 This can also comprise records of your personal credit history as well as the history of your business.
 Banks usually analyze your credit bureau report on payment conduct, your existing loans and how long you took to clear your outstanding loans.